 Take a look at this much higher resolution version of the above image for a truly wonderful visual treat.
 (Make sure to right click on the “magnify” icon to get the full view.)
 Here’s another image taken by EnviSat employing the technologies first used in space on board SeaSat.
 This one is of the Canary Islands, the green plumes are part of an active underwater volcano according to the ESA Multimedia page.

-What’s amazing given the beauty of the images produced by SeaSat’s sensing technologies is that, technically speaking, SeaSat was blind.
+What’s amazing about SeaSat’s sensing technologies is that, technically speaking, SeaSat was blind.
 (No joke) It did not have an on board optical camera nor did it rely on the availability of light to capture images.
-Instead, it remotely detected what was going on deep beneath the water by using the echoes of radar waves to sense through the water.
+Instead, it remotely detected what was going on deep beneath the water by using the echoes of radar waves to sense through the water, similar to what a medical intuitive does when they detect what is going on in your body by seeing through it.
 A 1996 NY Times article describes SeaSat as being akin more to a space-age psychic antenna than simply a camera lofted to high-altitude:

 . . .
 SeaSat was [essentially turned] into a vast antenna stretching over dozens of miles of space.
 Rather than treating the satellite as an ordinary camera that takes a single snapshot, the new technique, in effect, keeps the shutter open as the satellite moves over wide regions of space.
 The step greatly increases the number of incoming radar echoes thus sharply enhancing the resolution . . .
 (Source)

-That doesn’t make it “psychic” in a literal sense but if we remember that the element of water is associated with the oceanic realms of emotion then, in a manner of speaking, SeaSat’s astonishing imaging capabilities can be analogized to extrasensory perception.
-Keep in mind SeaSat did much more more than absorb and send back images.
+That doesn’t make it “psychic” in a literal sense but SeaSat’s astonishing imaging capabilities can certainly be analogized to a technological version of extrasensory perception.
+Keep in mind it did much more more than absorb and send back images.
 From 500 miles above the earth it was also able to remotely sense wave heights, wind speeds and direction, sea temperatures, coastal conditions, and even to discern what was going on hundreds of feet beneath the water’s surface.
 NASA’s original SeaSat launch press release states, “the spacecraft has all-weather capability and can see as well at night as during the day”.
 (Source)

 According to astrologers Suzi and Charles Harvey, a metaphoric image for the Cancer Sun, Pisces Moon individual is, “An artist teaches recuperating patients to paint images of their dreams in soft water colors.”
 (Source) That’s an uncannily accurate metaphor for SeaSat.
 It’s obviously not a literal artist who teaches recuperating patients to paint with water colors but its technologies have enabled scientists to produce incredibly moving images of the Earth’s oceans.
 Should the patient – in this case humanity – ever commit to recuperating its oceanic realms (of emotions) then SeaSat’s legacy will play a role similar to that of the artist in the Harveys’ image.